airmedisphere/Airdr/README_SETUP.md

-# TGDrive Environment Setup Guide
+# AirDrive Environment Setup Guide

 ## Required Environment Variables

-Before running TGDrive, you need to set up the following environment variables in your `.env` file:
+Before running AirDrive, you need to set up the following environment variables in your `.env` file:

 ### 1. Telegram API Credentials
 Get these from https://my.telegram.org/auth: